rrnyquist/ebenezer/_Scripture/ESV/22_Song_of_Solomon.md

 Your shoots are an orchard of pomegranates with all choicest fruits, henna with nard, ^0413

-nard and saffron, calamus and cinnamon, with all trees of frankincense, myrrh and aloes, with all choice spices — ^0414
+nard and saffron, calamus and cinnamon, with all trees of frankincense, myrrh and aloes, with all chief spices-- ^0414

 a garden fountain, a well of living water, and flowing streams from Lebanon. ^0415

 Awake, O north wind, and come, O south wind!
 Blow upon my garden, let its spices flow.
 Let my beloved come to his garden, and eat its choicest fruits. ^0416

 I came to my garden, my sister, my bride, I gathered my myrrh with my spice, I ate my honeycomb with my honey, I drank my wine with my milk.
 Eat, friends, drink, and be drunk with love! ^0501